 - Dr. phil. nat.
-University of Frankfurt (1986, Prof. Dr. H. Kessler) - Postdoctoral Fellow at Lab. for Physical Chemistry, ETH Zürich (1986 1989, Prof. Dr. R. R. Ernst) - Full Professor for Organic Chemistry at the University of Frankfurt (1990 2000) - Appointed as Director at the Max Planck Institute for Biophysical Chemistry (1999)
+University of Frankfurt (1986, Prof. Dr. H. Kessler) - Postdoctoral Fellow at Lab. for Physical Chemistry, ETH Zürich (1986 1989, Prof. Dr. R. R. Ernst) - Full Professor for Organic Chemistry at the University of Frankfurt (1990 2000) - Honorary Professor for physical chemistry at University of Göttingen

 In the department, we develop NMR spectroscopic methods and apply them to the investigation of water soluble and membrane proteins, nucleic acids and their complexes as well as drug/target complexes.
 We are specifically focussing on the dynamics of biomolecules.
-Structural biology projects are performed in the context of signal transduction, ion channels, cytoskeletal proteins, enzymes and drug/target complexes using NMR as well as X-ray crystallography to characterize structure and dynamics.
-An applied project is the investigation of proteins involved in neurodegenerative diseases that are studied in the context of the CNMPB and involve NMR and other biophysical methods as well as chemical synthesis.
+Structural biology projects are performed in the context of signal transduction, ion channels, enzymes, intrinsically disordered proteins that some times form phase separated state (liquid liquid phase separation) and drug/target complexes using NMR as well as X-ray crystallography to characterize structure and dynamics.
+A major project is the investigation of proteins involved in neurodegenerative diseases that are studied in the context of the MBExC and involve NMR and other biophysical methods as well as chemical synthesis and are translated to animal experiments in collaboration.
 Methods developments are aimed at pushing the limits of sensitivity for NMR spectroscopic detection (e.g. DNP), developing the measurement of structurally and dynamically relevant parameters, establishing methods to describe structural ensembles for folded and intrinsically disordered proteins.
-For solid state NMR investigations, pulse sequences that allow structure determination of uniformly labelled membrane proteins as well as oligomers and fibrils formed from proteins involved in neurodegenerative diseases have been successfully developed.
+We are specifically interested in the determination of oligomer and fibril structures formed from proteins involved in neurodegenerative diseases that interact with therapeutically or diagnostically interesting small molecules.